(Originally written Nov 2020, updated April 2023)

 We aren’t perfect by any means and we could still do and have plans to do more, but we are on our own journey to zero waste and taking steps forward whenever we can.

-We buy fruit and veg locally where we can to avoid the plastic wrapped offerings of the supermarkets, we source what we can at refill stores, we cook from scratch more (I say we, I mean Matthew cooks) we’re have plans to grow some of our own food, and are making some of our own cleaning products, disposables have been swapped for reusables, clothes are repaired or repurposed, and any new purchases are thought through and properly considered first, choosing ethical and sustainable options if available.
+We buy organic fruit and veg locally where we can to avoid the plastic wrapped offerings of the supermarkets, we source what we can at refill stores, we cook from scratch more (I say we, I mean Matthew cooks) we’re have plans to grow some of our own food, and are making some of our own cleaning products, disposables have been swapped for reusables, clothes are repaired or repurposed, and any new purchases are thought through and properly considered first, choosing ethical and sustainable options if available.

 When trying to make zero waste living work for you, it’s important to keep your own personal ‘why’ in mind.
 If you don’t, it may be difficult to sustain or to keep moving forward.
 Any changes you set out to make might not stick unless you feel the motivation to do so, and the small changes you do make will give you confidence to keep going.
 So find your why, and start making small habit changes.
 Don’t know where to start?
 Follow our blog for inspiration and ideas.